Pupil Premium at Burnside Primary School

-You can find out more using the link below
+You can find out more by clicking on the link below

 Currently at Burnside 33 out of 438 pupils (EYFS to Year 6) are eligible for Pupil Premium funding (September 2018).
-This is based on those children who have had FSM ever in the last 6 years or are looked after children (including post adoption) and children of those serving in the armed forces
+This is based on those children who have ever been entitled to free school meals in the last 6 years or are looked after children (including post adoption) and children of those serving in the armed forces